MoritzLost/ProcessWireDev/site/03-templating-and-development/01-twig-processwire-setup.md

 ```
 {% endraw %}

-All layout regions (`header`, `footer`, `content` et c.) are defined as twig blocks, so each page template can override them individually, without having to touch those it doesn't need.
+All layout regions (`header`, `footer`, `content` etc.) are defined as twig blocks, so each page template can override them individually, without having to touch those it doesn't need.
 Most templates will only need to override the `content` block.
 Note that I don't do most of the actual html markup in the base page template, but in individual components (e.g. `components/header.twig`) that can be reused across content types.
 This will be a recurring pattern.
 At this point, you can start building those default components and they will be included on every page.

 On the `projects-index` page, we want to output the list of projects that was passed to Twig in the PHP template.